Rupesh707/Duoro_Hawk_Flying_Taxis/README.md

 - Esn_class.py - Has general purpose methods which do not rely on a given task
 - Esn_loaddata.py - Dataloader
 - Esn_mackleyglass.py - Mackey-Glass (τ=17) time series for benchmarking
-- EsnModelSelection.py - Optimizer for model building neural nets
+- EsnModelSelection.py - Optimizer for building neural nets
 - esnTrainAndTestUtils.py - Helper for train & test
 - utils.py - Helper functions